- Overview: Latvia

 Global Employment Services

-Businesses in the process of expanding globally often face challenges when it comes to compliantly onboarding employees in foreign countries.
+Businesses expanding globally often face challenges when it comes to compliantly onboarding employees in foreign countries.
 In most cases, legal compliance requires establishing a legal in-country business entity, a complex, costly, and time-consuming process that many employers are not ready to undertake.

 What Is an Employer of Record